Analyst · Guide

 How to Use an Analyst for Executive Briefings

-A working CMO's playbook for cutting exec briefing prep from two days to ninety minutes using an AI analyst that already knows your context
+A working method for cutting executive briefing prep from two days to ninety minutes by treating the AI analyst as your first-pass thinking partner

 8 min read·For CMO·Updated Apr 27, 2026